Quinoa recipes but first, what is quinoa?

 Chicken Stew with Roasted Butternut Squash and Quinoa is a tasty quinoa recipe from my Eating Well to Fright Arthritis cookbook is one of my favorite chicken quinoa recipes.
 At only 222 calories, 8 grams protein, and 5 grams fiber in 1 cup, quinoa is a delicious ingredient in many dishes from salads and soups – to stir-fry’s and just about any recipe that calls for rice!
 If you can boil water then you can make quinoa, just make sure you rinse it first.

 With all of this chilly weather, give my Chicken Stew with Roasted Butternut Squash and Quinoa a try, for a tasty and satisfying one-pot meal.
-Gluten-free and diabetic friendly, it is from the Carotenoids Chapter of my trim&TERRIFIC Eating Well to Fight Arthritis cookbook, so you know you are eating a nutrient-dense, antioxidant-rich meal to reduce inflammation and yummy too!
+Gluten-free and diabetic friendly,my chicken quinoa recipes from the Carotenoids Chapter of my trim&TERRIFIC Eating Well to Fight Arthritis cookbook makes a nutrient-dense, antioxidant-rich meal to reduce inflammation.
+It is yummy too!
 This recipe is diabetic friendly and all the recipes that meet with the ADA guidelines in the arthritis book have a “D” for diabetic’friendly for quick reference.

 Serve with my favorite two ingredient melt-in-your mouth Pull Apart Bread!